Heat, Cold, Extreme Climate, and Biological Hazard Controls

 Key Takeaways

-- Escalate immediately for heat stroke signs, hypothermia, serious infection risk, uncontrolled sewage, extensive mold, or unknown contamination.
+- Escalate immediately for heat stroke signs, hypothermia, frostbite, uncontrolled sewage, extensive mold, sharps injuries, or symptoms after biological exposure.

 Heat, Cold, Extreme Climate, and Biological Hazard Controls

-Heat exposure is created by more than the weather.
-Workload, radiant heat, humidity, direct sun, air movement, protective clothing, respirators, hydration, acclimatization, medications, alcohol use, medical conditions, and recent illness all affect risk.
-New workers, returning workers, and workers assigned to heavy tasks after time away are especially vulnerable because acclimatization takes time.
+Heat exposure is more than weather.
+Workload, radiant heat, humidity, direct sun, air movement, protective clothing, respirators, hydration, acclimatization, medications, alcohol, and recent illness all raise risk.
+New workers, returning workers, and anyone assigned heavy work after time off are most vulnerable because the body needs days to adapt.

-Heat disorders range from heat rash and cramps to heat exhaustion and heat stroke.
-Warning signs may include heavy sweating, weakness, dizziness, headache, nausea, confusion, loss of coordination, collapse, and hot skin.
-Heat stroke is a medical emergency.
-Do not wait for a perfect diagnosis if a worker has altered mental status or collapses during hot work.
+Heat disorders run from heat rash and cramps to heat exhaustion and heat stroke.
+Warning signs include heavy sweating, weakness, dizziness, headache, nausea, and - the red flags - confusion, loss of coordination, collapse, and hot, dry skin.
+Heat stroke is a medical emergency: call EMS, begin aggressive cooling, and do not wait for a perfect diagnosis when a worker shows altered mental status.

 | Condition | Risk factor | Useful control |